How to have Courageous Conversations

 How to start the conversation

 Invite the person to talk.
-You might ask “Is it o.k. if I talk to you about something important?”
-Set aside your fear/worry and focus on speaking from your heart that you truly care about this person (otherwise they might interpret your concern as nagging or lecturing).
-You could say “I want you to know that I care deeply about you and that I’m here no matter what.
+You might ask, “Is it OK if I talk to you about something important?”
+Set aside your worries or fears and speak from a place of kindness, care and respect, and not one of judgement.
+You could say, “I want you to know that I care deeply about you and that I’m here no matter what.
 I see that you’re struggling with something.
 Please help me understand what’s happening.”

-Listen without judgement/blaming/shaming/attacking/guilting/nagging – it will shut the conversation down promptly; work together to create a shared understanding of the risks of using illicit drugs.
+The next step is to listen, without judgement.
+Do not blame or shame the person you are speaking with – it will shut the conversation down promptly.
+Instead, work together to create a shared understanding of the issue.
 Ask what else might help.

 What to do when the talk didn’t go the way you wanted